arpitbbhayani/knowledge-base/outage-dissections/dissecting-github-outage-id-column-reaching-the-max-value-2147483647/README.md

 ===

-What happens when MySQL auto-incrementing ID hits its limit?
+What happens when MySQL auto-incrementing ID hits its limit? [ in a gist ]

 On the 5th of May, 2020, GitHub experienced an outage because of this very reason.
 One of their shared table having an auto-incrementing ID column hits its max limit.
 Let's see what could have been done in such a situation.